8 Steps When Starting Work With a New VA

 Keep them busy.

-- worry about them running out of things to do,
+• they won’t run out of things to do,

-- they’ll develop and maintain a good work ethic.
+• they’ll develop a strong work ethic.

 Always have the next project ready to go.